konmik/satellite/README.md

 Satellite is basically the same but is much simpler because it does NOT utilize MVP pattern to do the same job.

 **WARNING!** The project is in Alpha stage, the API is a subject to change.
-Tests coverage is 0%! :D

 ### Problem